CatalaLang/catala/README.md

 Catala is a research project from Inria, the French National Research Institute for Computer Science.
 The compiler is yet unstable and lacks some of its features.
-Currently, here is the list of existing features:

-* Literate programming output to HTML or LaTeX
-* Typechecker and interpreter for most of the language

 ## Pierre Catala